harrymac1972/Work-Day-Scheduler/README.md

 The intent of this project is to have a Daily Scheduler web app to plan one's day.

-The user has can see at a glance what is in the past, current, and future hour by the time slot colour coded background.
+The user can see at a glance what is in the past, current, and future hour by the time slot colour coded background.

 It should be noted that, after my last challenge, I decided to start the project with all dynamic content to make development simpler in the long run.